 Johann Moritz Rugendas, Voyage Pittoresque dans le Bresil.
 Traduit de l'Allemand (Paris, 1835; also published in same year in German).
-Reprinted in Viagem Pitoresca Atravé do Brasil (Rio de Janeiro, 1972; images shown on this website), and in color from original water colors, in Viagem Pitoresca Atravé do Brasil (Editora Itatiaia Limitada, Editora da Universidade de Sao Paulo, 1989) [NOTE: both 1835 French and German original editions were published in black/white].
+Reprinted in Viagem Pitoresca Atravé do Brasil (Rio de Janeiro, 1972).
+Images shown on this website, and in color from original water colors, in Viagem Pitoresca Atravé do Brasil (Editora Itatiaia Limitada, Editora da Universidade de Sao Paulo, 1989).
+Both the 1835 French and German original editions were published in black/white.

 Rugendas, Johann Moritz